Skip to main content

 The story made a few waves at the time, certainly at L Brands, and Wexner’s profile is now quite low.
 But when Epstein died in prison, the story more-or-less died with him.

-But revisiting it now, it’s clear that the Times, in its political prudishness, walked right to edge of drawing the obvious conclusions, but refused to connect the dots.
+But revisiting it now, it’s clear that the Times, in its political prudishness, walked right to the edge of drawing the obvious conclusions, but refused to connect the dots.
 Nowhere in the article do they even speculate about the nature of Epstein’s hold over Wexner.
 They dance around it — Epstein’s sex-trafficking was by then common knowledge, after all — but they were too wary of relying on circumstantial evidence to come right out and say it.

 So allow me.
 Every time I’ve been a juror, the judge instructed us to use our own judgment when weighing circumstantial evidence, so that’s what I’ll do.
 Here is my circumstantial, but pretty obvious, read.